MRF: From selling Balloons on the streets to becoming a Tyre Giant

 MRF was becoming big, Mammen wanted it to be bigger.
 Till now the company remained a B2B player and still, it was not strong in OEM when it came to the auto industry, OEM means original equipment manufacturer.
 In the automobile industry, OEM’s are companies that manufacture goods used in the production process of an automobile.
 OEM's rarely used tyres of MRF.
 To become bigger Mammen had one shot and that was, The retail segment, which means us.

-For doing that, Alyque Padamsee came into the picture.
+To do that, Alyque Padamsee came into the picture.
 The rockstar of Marketing at that time.
-Also known as the God that changed the face of Indian Advertising.
+Also known as the God who changed the face of Indian advertising.
 Padamsee began the survey of various truck drivers who claimed that a tyre should be strong & powerful.
 So, the identity of MRF tyres should also be something strong & powerful that gave birth to the MRF MuscleMan in 1964, indicating the strength of the company's tyre.
-Muscleman was used in TV commercials & billboards that way people began to relate and recognize it.
+Muscleman was used in TV commercials & billboards.
+That way, people began to relate to and recognize it.

-Moving forward to the 1980’s MRF began to venture into sports by setting up the MRF pace foundation and also sponsoring the MRF world series tournament in India.
+Moving forward to 1980, MRF began to venture into sports by setting up the MRF Pace Foundation and also sponsoring the MRF World Series tournament in India.

-The young boys still go gaga over these bats and the company knows it pretty well.
-When the boys are young and crazy over cricket, they want a bat with ‘MRF’ written over it and when the same young boys become older they now want a bike tyre with ‘MRF’ written over it.
-So in a way marketing of MRF is targeting boys from a very young age through the bats.
+The young boys still go gaga over these bats, and the company knows it pretty well.
+When the boys are young and crazy over cricket, they want a bat with 'MRF' written over it, and when the same young boys become older, they now want a bike tyre with 'MRF' written over it.
+So, in a way, the marketing of MRF is targeting boys from a very young age through the bats.
 Smart?

 Not only cricket, but the company also brought a boxing Championship to India, the first of its kind, with 39 countries participating.
 By the late '90s, MRF began manufacturing F3 racing cars.